SeascapeScience/Rbigelow/Tutorials/Colby2019/Lab1/README.md

 1. The figure is starting to look better, but still needs work.

-   Here is a list of arguments that can be used with the `plot()` command can be found in these resources:
+   Here is a list of arguments that can be used with the `ggplot()` command can be found in these resources:

    https://www.rdocumentation.org/packages/graphics/versions/3.5.1/topics/par